A “view” from the courtroom: From the T-shirt shop to the high seas

 The final opinion today is from Alito, and we’re moving from the T-shirt shop at the mall to the high seas.

 In The Dutra Group v.
 Batterton, Alito writes for the court that a plaintiff may not recover punitive damages on a claim of unseaworthiness.

 The case arises from an accident in which a hatch on a vessel exploded and seriously injured the hand of Christopher Bratton, a deckhand covered by the Jones Act of 1920.

 Alito gives a brief history of legal claims protecting seamen, including “maintenance and cure” (which as his written opinion points out goes back to laws promulgated by Eleanor of Aquitaine in 1160) and “unseaworthiness,” which was meant to give sailors under contract to sail on a ship the right to collect their pay even when they refused to board what they discovered to be an unsafe vessel.

-As with his last week in his decision in Gamble v.
+As with his discussion of the Yeti last week in his decision in Gamble v.
 United States, Alito again sprinkles a lively element into his bench announcement.

 Think of the “old salt who put his mark to go out to sea on the S.S.
 Rusty Bucket,” Alito says.
 “When the sailor sobered up” he saw that this ship was “not very likely to make it to its destination.”
 Under a seaworthiness claim, that sailor could still collect his wages.

 Alito skips ahead a bit and refers to two cases upon which Batterton relies to establish that punitive damages were traditionally available for breach of the duty of seaworthiness.

 But upon close inspection, those cases—The Rolph, from 1923, and The Noddleburn, from 1886—do not support the respondent’s argument, Alito says.